naturalis/brassica-snps/results/linkages/README.md

 - the SNP must be a truly single nucleotide, so REF and ALT must both be length 1

 This is implemented in [this script](../../script/filter_candidate_snps.pl).
+Besides the filtering, it takes the following steps to prepare the output for ingesting into SQLite:

-Besides the filtering, it also strips the 'C' prefix from the CHROM columns (so that it can be used as an integer foreign key to link to the chromosomes table), and pre-pend another column of an autoincrementing integer that becomes the primary key.
+- strips the 'C' prefix from the CHROM columns, making it a foreign key to the chromosomes table
+- pre-pend an autoincrementing integer that becomes the primary key
+- only emit primary key, foreign key, POS, REF, ALT

 We execute as:

 ```bash
 filter_candidate_snps.pl group-4_pe.sorted.bam.genotypes.tsv > group-4_pe.sorted.bam.genotypes.filtered.tsv